catitiempo/ropamarca2/wp-content/plugins/woo-permalink-manager/readme.txt

 == Description ==

-This plugin allows you to configure URL generation strategy for your WooCommerce based store.
-This is one of the must-have plugins for online store SEO according to [WooCommerce SEO Audit](https://premmerce.com/complete-woocommerce-seo-guide-tips/)

-Full documentation is available here: [WooCommerce Permalink Manager](https://premmerce.com/woocommerce-permalink-manager-remove-shop-product-product-category-url/)
+WooCommerce Permalink Manager is developed to improve the current WooCommerce URL configuration features and provide your store with  better display options and additional SEO capabilities to adhere to [WooCommerce SEO Audit](https://premmerce.com/complete-woocommerce-seo-guide-tips/) standards.

+= The main competitive advantages of the plugin =

+* Automatic adding  of the ‘rel = canonical’ attribute, which eliminates duplicate pages in the search results and is highly recommended by most search engines.
+* Optimized work speed, even in online stores with a large number of products( over 100K).
+* Dedicated interface for setting up, which allows you to make all the permalinks settings for your online store on one page.
+* It has been tested for compatibility with the main WooCommerce plugins.

+= The main plugin features =

+* The ability to generate a product URL in such a way that only its slug can be seen.
+* The ability to generate a product URL in such a way that it consists  of a product and a main category slugs.
+* The ability to generate a product URL in such a way that it consists  of a product slug and its categories hierarchy.
+* The ability to generate a product category URL in such a way that only its slug can be seen.
+* The ability to generate a product category URL in such a way that only its slug and  categories hierarchy slugs can be seen.
+* The ability to choose a main category to generate a product URL.
+* Automatic adding of the ‘rel=canonical’ attribute to duplicate pages to improve SEO.

-= Major features in “WooCommerce Permalink Manager” =
+= The additional premium features of the plugin =

-* Removing base from product category URL
-* Removing hierarchical slugs from product category URL
-* Removing base from product URL
+* The ability to remove the base from the product tags URL.
-* Using “Yoast SEO” permanent category url for products with multiple categories
+* Automatic adding of 301 redirects to duplicated pages to improve SEO and site navigation.

-= Demo =
+= DEMO =

-You can see how it works on the Storefront theme here: <https://storefront.premmerce.com> .
+You can see how it works on the Storefront theme here: <https://storefront.premmerce.com>.

-You can see how it works on the SalesZone theme here: <https://saleszone.premmerce.com> .
+You can see how it works on the SalesZone theme here: <https://saleszone.premmerce.com>.

 Plus, you can create your personal demo store and test this plugin together with [Premmerce Premium](https://premmerce.com/features/) and all other Premmerce plugins and themes developed by our team here: [Premmerce WooCommerce Demo](https://premmerce.com/premmerce-woocommerce-demo/).

-= Compatibility with other Plugins =
+= This plugin is 100% compatible with =

-* WooCommerce
+* base WooCommerce functionality
 * Yoast SEO
-* WooCommerce Multilingual
+* WPML WooCommerce Multilingual

-= Installation =

-1. Unzip the downloaded zip file.
-1. Upload the plugin folder into the “wp-content/plugins/” directory of your WordPress site.
-1. Activate “WooCommerce Permalink Manager” from Plugins page
+* all the Premmerce plugins

+== Screenshots ==

+1. The plugin settings

 == Frequently Asked Questions ==

 = Does the plugin affect the overall response rate of an online store?  = We have tested how the plugin works with the basic WooCommerce kit and the standard storefront theme and haven’t noticed any influence on the response rate of the store.

 = Does the plugin create link duplicates?
 Does it affect SEO?  = The plugin works perfectly with the Yoast SEO plugin installed.
 No link duplicates are generated.
 All similar URLs are automatically tagged as canonical in accordance with the search engines’ recommendations.

-== Screenshots ==

-1. The plugin settings
-2. Category page with changed url
-3. Product page with changed url
+= Documentation =
+Full documentation is available here: [WooCommerce permalink manager](https://premmerce.com/woocommerce-permalink-manager-remove-shop-product-product-category-url/)

+= Installation Instructions =
+Go to Plugins -> Add New section from your admin account and search for WooCommerce Permalink Manager.

+You can also install this plugin manually:
+* Download the plugin’s ZIP archive and unzip it.
+* Copy the unzipped permalink-manager folder to the /wp-content/plugins/ directory.
+* Activate the plugin through the ‘Plugins’ menu in WordPress

 == Changelog ==